jkn006/sp21-cse110-lab4/part3/part3.md

 10) The content type of the file was application/json

-11) The method fetchData() inside of part2.json was used to make the request.
+11) The method fetch() inside of part2.json was used to make the request.